80% Arms AR 15 Jig Adventure

 Ergonomics, reliability and accuracy – 4.0 out of 5

 The Jig produces an accurately cut lower with little effort.
 My build went as planned and no real gotcha’s, as long as, I was paying attention and following the directions.
 It is important to follow the directions when putting the side plates onto the jig.
-Your natural tendency is to fully install the cap screws for the side plates and then install the long cap screw.
-Unfortunately, this leads to cross threading.
-You need to make sure that the cap screws are loose so you can align the plates to avoid cross threading the long screw.
+The natural tendency is to fully install the cap screws for the side plates.
+Unfortunately, this leads to cross-threading the long screw.
+You need to make sure that the cap screws are loose then install the long screw.
+This will keep you from cross-threading the screws.

 This product should have been designed so the left and right side plates are installed parallel to each other every time without having to fiddle with it.